-The founder & owner of Skatefresh, Asha has been skating for over 30 years, ever since discovering a pair of quad skates in a rubbish bin at the age of 10.
+The founder & owner of Skatefresh, Asha has been skating for 37 years.

-For over ten years Asha has trained and certified new and existing instructors for the Inline Certification Programme (ICP) in the UK, Slovenia, Spain and Brazil.
-She has certified hundreds of instructors.
+For over 15 years Asha has trained and certified hundreds of new and existing instructors for the Inline Certification Programme (ICP) in the UK, Slovenia, Spain and Brazil.

 What Asha’s students say about her:

-“I can’t believe how you managed to teach me the inverted mohawk in less than one hour and in the dark.
-Sarah seems to have jumped up a notch too, as she was rolling in Toe Roll position for some distance unaided and her speed seems to have doubled since she took the Improvers class.” – Michael, 55
+“I can’t believe how you managed to teach me the inverted mohawk in less than one hour and in the dark.” – Michael, 55

-“The lesson we did before the street skate was spot-on. you addressed many useful things.
+“The lesson we did before the street skate was spot-on.
 During the street skate, I felt completely in the zone.
 Thinking about it makes me smile and feel very proud.
 Thank you ever so much for being a great teacher.” – Simon, 32

 What clients say about Nick:

-“We had our lesson yesterday with Nick, and just want to thank him for being so lovely and patient with me and my friend.
-We were absolutely rubbish, but he was so nice, and calm with us and made the experience one that we will always remember.” – Sophie, 35
+“We were absolutely rubbish, but Nick was so nice, and calm with us and made the experience one that we will always remember.” – Sophie, 35

-Not being as young as I’d like to be does not stop me from skating, and has not stopped me from becoming a skate instructor for Skatefresh.
+Not being as young as I’d like hasn’t stopped me from skating or becoming a skate instructor for Skatefresh.

-It is perhaps my passion for skating and music that led me to spending six years of my skate career as a roller disco marshal.
+My passion for skating and music led me to spending six years of my skate career as a roller disco marshal.
 Nothing combines the two like this 80’s phenomenon.
 I have also spent four of my years on wheels as a skate coach and captained the GB team in the 2011 Roll Ball in India.
-Last year I started teaching some of Skatefresh’s school projects where we got kids to skate safely.
-In the coming skate season I will be teaching private lessons as well as take on some beginner classes so I can share my passion of skating with our students.

 Comments from a parent of an 11 yr old child: